josephtey/AmplifyWorkshop/README.md

 There are two steps to adding authentication:
 1. Provisioning the Authentication service (AWS Cognito)
-2. Connecting thee service to your web application
+2. Connecting the Authentication service to your Web App

 ### Provisioning the Authentication service (AWS Cognito)